Why Google Omits Results

 How Do You Check Omitted Search Results in Google?

 One really easy way to check if your pages are being omitted is to use Google’s advanced search operator and check what Google says is being included and being omitted.

-Reasons Why Your Pages May Be Omitted
+Reasons Why Your Pages May Be In Omitted Results

 Below are the steps to take to locate the reason why pages are being omitted: